#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+Read your seed packet for details.
+If you start plants later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone